-1.3 Day pupils come from a range of professional backgrounds, within a 30-mile radius of the school.
-Boarders come mainly from southern England and a small number from Italy and Spain.
-The school's own assessment indicates that the ability of pupils is above average.
-The school has identified six pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia, all of whom receive additional specialist help.
-No pupil in the school has an education, health and care (EHC) plan or a statement of special educational needs.
-English is an additional language (EAL) for seven pupils, whose language needs are supported by specialist support and classroom teachers.
+1.5 Pupils come from a range of professional families, mostly from White British families living within a 15-mile radius of the school.
+Assessment data provided by the school indicates that the ability of pupils is above average.
+The school has identified 32 pupils as having special educational needs and/or disabilities, which include dyslexia and dyspraxia, all of whom receive additional specialist help.
+No pupil in the school has an education, health and care plan or a statement of special educational needs.
+English is an additional language for five pupils, whose needs are supported by their classroom teachers.
+Data used by the school have identified 26 pupils as being the most able in the school's population, and the curriculum is modified for them, and for 63 other pupils because of their special talents in sport, music or art.